StephenGenusa/Crestron-Font-Tables/README.md

 ----------
 - You need to have the Crestron fonts available on your system, perhaps in the same directory as the HTML depending on browser.
-- JavaScript located in the HTML uses array of Crestron fonts to generate nicely formatted table showing all font characters, decimal and hex and other useful information.
+- JavaScript located in the HTML uses array of Crestron fonts to generate nicely formatted table showing all font characters, decimal and hex and standard ASCII character.

 ----------